Class 43-D-SE 4/29/1943 2nd Lt. 0801161 Punta Corda, FL

 Unit: 99th Fighter Squadron of the 332nd Fighter Group

-Awards: Air Medal with four Oak Leaf, Distinguished Flying Cross, Congressional Gold Medal
+Awards: Air Medal with four Oak Leaf, Distinguished Flying Cross,bronze replica of the Congressional Gold Medal

 Pilot roster listing